 8. Gardens of Alcatraz

-During the entirety of Alcatraz’s history, generations of people including soldiers, inmates, families of prison guards, and more have worked at cultivating gardens in the island’s rocky soil.
+During the entirety of Alcatraz’s history, generations of people including soldiers, inmates, families of correctional officers, and more have worked at cultivating gardens in the island’s rocky soil.
 After the island was neglected for four decades, the Garden Conservancy worked for 10 years to restore the gardens for visitors to enjoy.
 You can now see countless colorful plants including roses, naked ladies, bush daisies, treasure flowers, geraniums, and more.
 Find them throughout the island in places including the Cellhouse Slope, the Officers’ Row, and the west side gardens.

 Location: Alcatraz Island